The-Marcy-Lab-School/marcy-curriculum-docs/how-tos/working-with-assignments.md

 Software Engineering (SWE) Short Response (SR) assignments are opportunities to develop your technical communication skills.

+In these assignments, you may encounter the following types of prompts:

+* Research a new topic and share your findings.
+* Analyze a programming best practice and list its advantages and disadvantages.
+* Compare and contrast approaches for solving a problem and provide an argument in support of one.
+* Teach a piece of syntax or a concept with examples and analogies.

+Your intended audience should be someone with _some_ experience programming but who is still learning.
+As such, strive to be as clear and concise as possible.
+There is a fine balance between too much information and just enough but when in doubt, provide more details.
+Examples and analogies can often help!

+Strive to do more than just answer the prompts.
+Use the prompts as opportunities to practice your technical communication.
+While anyone can write functional code, not everyone can communicate clearly so take pride in this work!

 Short Response prompts will always be found in the `README.md` file of your assignment.
 Each prompt will be listed under a `## Prompt X` heading and you should add your responses under the `### Response X` heading using Markdown ([read about Markdown syntax here](https://www.markdownguide.org/basic-syntax/)).

 For example: